 If you’d like to get started for free, give Bing ads a shot as well.
-They offer a free $50 credit, which is a great way to try out different terms to see what works before you start running paid campaigns on Google.
+They offer a free $100 credit when you spend $25, which is a great way to try out different terms to see what works before you start running paid campaigns on Google.

 Step 2: Set your location